campbell17/campbell17-v2/journal/draft-untitled.md

 But...

-We're grown-ass.
+We're grown-ass people.
 And back to school night is optional.
 Even if they say it's mandatory, it isn't.

+This sounds a lot like cope.
+Like I'm justifying not playing along by saying I don't actually have to play along.
+But I think about all the things people do

 DO NOT "ACT".
 THIS IS NOT LINKEDIN.